Brodski/mouse-and-video/README.md

 Feel free to contribute!

-##### Note
-- Chrome requries manifest 3, Firefox on manifest 2.
-- The two manifests manifest.chrome.json and manifest.firefox, I copy and paste that into manifest.json individually then run the build.

 ### Start with development:
  1. remove the `min` in `/scripts/background.min.js` and `/scripts/script.min.js` in `manifest.json`
  2. $ web-ext run